Grierson ~ Second Generation

 GRIER Bapt 27 Dec 1758 at Parton, Kircudbrightshire, Scotland, no mother given (ref IGI record).
 "Dec 27th 1758 Margaret daughter to John Grier baptized at Shaw" (ref Parton Register).
 Married Robert McCARTNEY, bc1746, d.
 11 May 1812 at Duchrae (ref McCartney note).
+However, no such marriage can be found in Scotlands People.
 Margaret was listed in 1841 census as "Margaret McCartney 80 years King St Castle Douglas Independent".
 Margaret died 28 May 1842 at Castle Douglas, Scotland named as Grierson.
 The

 following note comes from a Memorial at Parton Kirk: |